sevketpolan/wiziq-php-api/README.md

 This example only includes the “create” method.
 You can create other methods using these files.

 ## wiziqservice.php
-Add your Access Key and Secret Access Key
+Add your Access Key and Secret Access Key to the wiziqservice.php file

 https://sevketpolan.com/api-for-wiziq-virtual-classroom-php/